Oregon Trail Reserve

 ACRES: 77 | TRAILS: 3.5

 Protected in 1990

-A partnership between the Boise City, the BLM and the residents of Surprise Valley was forged during the creation of the reserve.
-The Boise Parks & Recreation Department is responsible for maintenance of pathways and restrooms.
-The BLM assisted with the production and installation of interpretive signage.
+A partnership between the Boise City, the Bureau of Land Management and the residents of Surprise Valley was forged during the creation of the reserve.
+The Boise Parks and Recreation Department is responsible for maintenance of pathways and restrooms.
+The Bureau of Land Management assisted with the production and installation of interpretive signage.
 Surprise Valley residents help with upkeep of pathways below the rim.

 Columbia Development LLC added a .4-mile gravel walking path that connects the west end of the reserve to surrounding residential neighborhoods in the Columbia Village, Surprise Valley and Homestead Rim subdivisions.
 Located on the rim of the basalt cliffs separating Surprise Valley and Columbia Village, the new pathway provides spectacular views of the Barber Valley and Boise Foothills.